Bull Stone House

 The house was reportedly used as a safe haven during the seven years of the French and Indian War though no known fighting or battle was waged on the property.
 Sarah and William raised 12 children to adulthood in the house.
 Each of the children married and had children of their own.

 William built many stone houses around what is now known as Orange County.
 In the last year of William's life, 1756, he completed a stone house in New Windsor now called Knox Headquarters, which was the headquarters of several American generals during the American Revolution.

-Their descendants dispersed within the adjacent region, with the houses of Thomas (now a county museum) and William III also on the National Register.
+Their descendants dispersed within the adjacent region, with the houses of Thomas (now a county museum) and William III also on the National Register of Historic Places.
 The family has lent its name to the hamlet of Bullville and Thomas Bull Memorial Park.

 Sarah Wells survived William Bull, who died in 1755–56.
 She remarried Johannes Miller sometime between 1756 and 1769, but separated from him in 1770.
 She moved back to her Stone House, where she died at the age of 100 years and 15 days, leaving 335 direct descendants.
 The county government has renamed Orange County Route 8, near the house, to Sarah Wells Trail, in her honor.
 The local Girl Scouts council was named for her as well.

 Both Sarah and William are buried on the property next to Hamptonburgh Cemetery on Sarah Wells Trail.

 The house and surrounding property have remained in the Bull family's ownership.
 In 1920 the family incorporated as an association of descendants.
 Today a ninth-generation descendant lives at the house as the resident family caretaker.
 Tours are available for the general public for a small fee.
 Descendants from all over the United States have returned to the house every year since 1868 for a family reunion.
 The house has been listed in the National Register of Historic Places since 1974.

 The 120 acre William Bull and Sarah Wells homestead boasts another historical structure of significance, a New World Dutch barn.